The Next Frontier of the Amazon Vs. Walmart Showdown

 One of those questions marks is the Jet.com business model applicable for different international markets.

-Can it be taken overseas ?
+Can it be taken overseas?
 Amazon knows no boundaries.
 People all over the world use Amazon.
-Jet.com still needs to attempt to build a presences in other counties if This is one of the next frontier for them.
-Only time will tell if Walmart accelerate Jet.com's expansion into international market shares.
+Jet.com still needs to attempt to build a presence in other counties if this is one of the next frontiers for them.
+Only time will tell if Walmart accelerate Jet.
+Com's expansion into international market shares.

-There also some questions and room to prove in regards to scalabiliy and the ability to increase the number of products on there site.
+There also some questions and room to prove in regard to scalability and the ability to increase the number of products on their site.